How do jurisdictions ensure that youth in care receive the academic credits they have earned when they move?

 This Blueprint offers eight goals and 56 corresponding benchmarks to serve as a framework or checklist for direct case advocacy and system reform.
 Leaders should use the Blueprint for Change framework to identify a jurisdiction’s strengths and areas for improvement.

-This policy manual provides comprehensive information to ensure foster youth are awarded credit for all work completed, so they can stay on track for high school graduation.
+This policy manual provides comprehensive information to ensure youth in foster care are awarded credit for all work completed, so they can stay on track for high school graduation.
 It provides a partial credit calculation formula, explanations of the policy’s provisions, and implementation tools for use by school personnel and social workers.

 This guidance sends a strong message to schools and districts that the needs of children in foster care must be addressed, and that schools and districts must immediately begin conversations about their shared responsibility to support the school stability and success of students in foster care.